timothyshull/programming_notes/hardware/digital_design.md

 # Ch.
 6 - Architecture
 ## 6.1 Introduction
-- architecture is the programmer’s view of a computer
+- architecture is the programmer's view of a computer
     - defined by the instruction set (language) and operand locations (registers and memory)
 - different architectures exist
     - x86